-I published the following post on January 3rd, 2018.
-A few days later, on January 7th, Frank commented on the story below as you can see, and Judy contacted me separately.
+I published the following post about a wedding message in a bottle on January 3rd, 2018.
+A few days later, on January 7th, Frank commented on the story below, and Judy contacted me separately.
 They contacted me separately because they are no longer together.
 I am withholding their last names out of respect for all involved.
 The day after they contacted me, Frank also spoke with Global News and explained that the sentiments in the message were “true at the time” but also expressed that he did not want to obsess over the past.

-In her email to me, Judy, a kind and sweet woman, also seemed focused on the future.
+In her email to me, Judy, a kind and sweet woman, also focused on the future.
 She described the find as “quite a surprise!”
-She added that she “had forgotten Frank did this.”
-In her email, Judy reminded me of something important when she expressed that there is “Always hope for tomorrow.”
+Judy added that she “had forgotten Frank did this.”
+In her email, Judy reminded me of something important.
+She said that there is “Always hope for tomorrow.”
 Messages in bottles do not always have the happiest endings, but when they begin their journeys, we fill them with our hopes and dreams.
 Like the ocean, the world is a turbulent place, and things change in our lives all the time.
 And even though Frank and Judy walk separate paths today, I, for one, think that our ability to have hope for the future despite the turbulence of life is one of the very best things about humans.

 I want to thank everyone involved in this story–Danita, Frank, and Judy–for sharing a rather bittersweet story, and allowing me to share it here.

 And that, I suppose, is all there is to say about this message in a bottle.
-Check out the original story below about the search for Frank and Judy if you haven’t had a chance to yet.
+Check out the original story below about the search for Frank and Judy if you haven’t yet.

 Many thanks to Danita Hirtle-Sawler, who sent in this story and these photos.
 Danita relates the story of her father, who found a wedding message in a bottle that is lovely and mysterious.